Chicken/WilmaCli/README.md

 3. Run `node . setup`
 4. Fill in your details
 5. `node . help` for list of commands, `node . <command>` to execute a command

+## Building
+For building you need pkg.
+It can be installed with. `npm i -g pkg` <br>
+Or you can try to build with something else.
+I use pkg and it works. <br>
+Building is as simple as running the `build.sh` file.

+After that you receive linux, mac and win binaries in the `build` folder. <br>
+Take out the one you use, rename it to `wilma` and put it in your `PATH`. <br>
+Now you can use WilmaCli from anywhere on your system and using node.

 ## Configs